How to Compare Two Websites for SEO

 How do I compare two websites for SEO?

 Use a tool like Clarity SEO's Compare tool (getclarityseo.com/compare) to run a side-by-side technical SEO audit of any two URLs.
-It checks both sites against the same criteria — title tags, meta tags, structured data, mobile friendliness, Open Graph, and more — and shows you exactly where each site wins or falls short.
+It checks both sites against the same criteria — title tags, meta tags, structured data, mobile friendliness, Open Graph, page speed, and more — and shows you exactly where each site wins or falls short.
+For deeper analysis, combine automated tools with manual checks of heading structure, content depth, backlink profiles, and user experience.

 What is an SEO gap analysis?

 An SEO gap analysis compares your website against a top-ranking competitor to identify the specific SEO factors where they outperform you.
-These gaps — missing schema, better meta descriptions, faster load times — represent your highest-priority improvement opportunities.
+These gaps — missing schema, better meta descriptions, faster load times, more comprehensive content — represent your highest-priority improvement opportunities.
+The term can also refer to keyword gap analysis (finding keywords your competitor ranks for that you don't), which is a complementary but separate activity from technical gap analysis.

 Can I compare my site to any competitor?